 My project trofannolismo is a re-imagination of the 1960s Brazilian Tropicália movement from a perspective of rural Wales.
 Tropicália (or Tropicalismo) was a fusion of political resistance, modernist, avant-garde, indigenous and popular culture.
 Trofannolismo combines the Welsh word for tropical with the Spanish/Portuguese suffix - ismo.
 My project responds to the ecological idea that it is often at the edges of things that the most innovation - or emergence - occurs.
-I am currently working with two rural Welsh communities: Ynys Enlli (Bardsey Island) and Elan Valley reservoirs.
-At the same time, I am focusing on two communities in South America that are known to me.
+Working with rural Welsh communities, including Ynys Enlli (Bardsey Island) and Elan Valley reservoirs, I also focus on communities in South America that are known to me.
 This reveals common issues, including touristification, local production, water resources and climate change.
-In response, I am making a series of cross-cultural assemblages, including botanical beeswax models, photography, printed textiles, collaborative films and YouTube playlists ynys enlli/island in the current/isla en la corriente and afonydd dwfn/deep rivers/uku mayu/los ríos profundos.
+My recent installation, Eden (2019) was commissioned for Ty Pawb’s new exhibition PLAY-WORK, celebrating play and Wrexham's radical adventure playgrounds in North-East Wales.